nikhilsinh07/Excel-Data-analytics-projects/README.md

 # Excel-Data-analytics-projects
-This iare the projects i have practiced while learning data analytics
+This are the projects i have practiced while learning data analytics

+I have started learning data analytics and excel is the first tool i am mastering and this are the projects i have done while learning